 Background

-When I was a younger, brasher young man, I felt status reports at work were the biggest waste of my time.
-I railed against the idea of simply telling people what I was doing in a report, weren’t they smart enough to see all the good work I was doing?
-I would usually be quite sarcastic in my reports, and most likely didn’t do myself any favors in helping impress people who might have read those reports (say my boss, or my co-workers).
+When I was younger I felt status reports at work were the biggest waste of my time.
+I railed against simply telling people what I was doing in a report.
+Were they not smart enough to see all my good work?
+I was often quite sarcastic in my reports.
+This sarcasm probably didn’t help me impress people who have read those reports, like my boss or co-workers.

-As time passed, I figured out that many times my co-workers and boss really didn’t know what the heck I did, because they were too damn busy doing what they were doing, and that they relied on status reports from me to figure out whether the project was succeeding or not.
-This “revelation” was not an overnight thing for me it took a few years (as with most things, I tend to make the same mistakes a few times).
+Over time, I realized that my co-workers and boss often didn’t know what I did.
+They were too busy with their tasks.
+They relied on my status reports to determine if the project was succeeding.
+This “revelation” was not an overnight thing for me.
+It took a few years.
+As with most things, I have made the same mistakes a few times.
 What finally made me realize the importance of status reports was:

-• Inevitably, I would be asked by other people about something that I had worked on and achieved, and I was then able to point that person at my status report, where they could see what had happened, and they could stop bothering me.
+- Inevitably, others would ask me about something I had worked on and achieved.
+I would then point that person at my status report.
+They could see what had happened and stop bothering me.

-• I started reading other people’s status reports (OK the ones of the people who I thought were worth reading) and started seeing how much they were doing as well.
+- I started reading other people’s status reports.
+I chose the ones of the people who I thought were worth reading.
+I started seeing how much they were doing as well.

-• I started reading my own status reports and figured out that I was actually doing a lot of work (when a lot of times I thought I was wasting my time).
+- I read my reports.
+I figured out that I was actually doing a lot of work.
+A lot of times I thought I was wasting my time.

-• I got a good HR review in a year where I thought I hadn’t done much, because they knew everything I did, due to my status reports.
+- I got a good HR review.
+I thought I hadn’t done much that year.
+They knew everything I did because of my status reports.

 What does all this mean?
-Communication of information to a large number of people or even to one person needs to be done in a concise and readable report.
+Information needs to be communicated to a large number of people in a concise report.
+Alternatively, it should be shared with one person in a readable report.

 What does this have to do with Personal Finances